 So with that backdrop, here are some good options for balanced funds to buy and hold for the long term.
 We'll start with conservative funds, then progress to moderate and aggressive:

 - Vanguard LifeStrategy Conservative Growth (VSCGX): The asset allocation for this fund is approximately 40% stocks and 60% bonds.
-This allows for slow but steady growth over the long term, which makes for a good conservative fund.
+It allows for slow but steady growth over the long term, which makes for a good conservative fund.
 VSCGX has been able to average over 5% annualized return of the long term.
-The expense ratio is rock bottom low at 0.12% and the minimum initial investment is $3,000.
+The expense ratio is rock bottom low at 0.12%, and the minimum initial investment is $3,000.

 - Vanguard Wellesley Income (VWINX): Around for more than 40 years and perhaps the best conservative allocation fund on the market, the VWINX portfolio is solidly conservative with an allocation that ranges between 35% and 40% stocks, around 60% bonds, and the remainder in around 5% cash.
 As for performance, Wellesley beats at least 90% of other conservative allocation funds for 3-, 5- and 10-year returns.
 Returns have averaged nearly 7%, which matches many funds that invest 100% in stocks.
 For one of the best actively-managed conservative mutual funds you can buy, it’s hard to beat the cheap expense ratio of 0.22%.
 The minimum initial investment is $3,000.

 - Vanguard Wellington (VWELX): This fund has been around since 1929 and is still a solid, balanced fund to buy.
 The asset allocation for VWELX is categorized as moderate allocation because it holds approximately 65% stocks and 35% bonds.
 Like other Vanguard funds, you'll get a low expense ratio (0.25%) for Wellington.
 The minimum initial investment is $3,000.